flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Specifications.rst

 14. Micro SD
 ^^^^^^^^^^^^
-FlytOS Micro SD slot.
+32 GB Micro SD card which consists the FlytOS image.

 15. Power Input
 ^^^^^^^^^^^^^^^
-5V to 4A input for FlytPOD.
+5V/4A input for FlytPOD.